doyensec/inql/README.md

 ### GraphQL Introspection (stand-alone script)

-Running `src/Introspection.py` from python will issue an [Introspection](https://graphql.org/learn/introspection/) query to a GraphQL endpoint in order to dump all the: Queries, Mutations, Subscriptions; retrieve their fields and arguments; retrieve objects and custom objects types in order to generate a clean documentation.
+Running `inql` from python will issue an [Introspection](https://graphql.org/learn/introspection/) query to a GraphQL endpoint in order to dump all the: Queries, Mutations, Subscriptions; retrieve their fields and arguments; retrieve objects and custom objects types in order to generate a clean documentation.
 The script will also generate templates (with optional placeholders values) for all the known types (usefull for Burp Suite repeater).

 The resulting HTML documentation page will contain details for all available Queries, Mutations and Subscriptions as shown here: